Domotz Onboarding Guide: Setting up Domotz within your Free Trial Period

 Purpose of the Domotz Onboarding Guide

-The Domotz Onboarding Guide on how to get started with Domotz, will help you deploy Domotz in your first network as quickly and efficiently as possible, with the purpose of evaluating the Domotz service during the trial period (POC).
+The Domotz Onboarding Guide will help you deploy Domotz in your network quickly and efficiently, with the purpose of evaluating the Domotz service during the trial period (POC).

 - Discover all the devices on your network